 - An account with the Secure Remote Archive (available through myITS)

-- The Globus software, called Globus Connect Personal, which you can install on your computer here.
+- The Globus software, called Globus Connect Personal, which you can install on your computer using the guides here.

 Note that your Globus.org account is separate from your CWID and your Cornell account.
 If you forget your Globus.org password, you need to contact Globus for assistance.